PedroDBFlores/Cookbook/README.md

 # Cookbook

-Application intended to be developed with React frontend and Kotlin backend (Javalin server).
+Application intended to be developed with React frontend and Kotlin backend (Ktor server).

 Work in progress.